PRIME TIME Family

 - Too many sessions must be skipped, or several sessions must run non-consecutively.

-- A site monitor or veteran PRIME TIME consultant, based on their expert judgment, finds that major/multiple aspects of the program do not maintain the integrity of the model.
+- A Program Manager or Site Mentor, based on their expert judgment, finds that major/multiple aspects of the program do not maintain the integrity of the model.

 The primary contact on an approved application is responsible for ensuring their Program Coordinator submits final reports and closeout packet within 30 days of the final program session.
 Instructions on both reports and data packet completion will be given to approved sites post-award.
 Closeout Packets should be downloaded and reviewed at least 8 weeks before the program start date.
 Reports and Closeout Packets that are incomplete or provide insufficient detail will be asked to resubmit.
-Payment for all team members will not be processed until Data Packets and Final Reports are submitted.
+Payment for team members will not be processed until the Team Member Stipend Release form and signed W-9 are submitted.
+The Program Coordinator’s payment will not be processed until the Data Packet and Final Reports are submitted.

 All applications are processed through Foundant Online Grants Manager.
 If you believe your organization has previously applied for a grant within our organization, email email@example.com to determine whether an account is established.
 Skipping this step can result in the creation of multiple accounts for a single organization, which can be problematic.